Testing the blower motor on the 1998, 1999, 2000 and 2001 2.5L Ford Ranger (Mazda B2500) pickup truck is not difficult.

 Let's take a look at your test results:

 CASE 1: The amperage draw is less than 40 Amps.
-This is the correct test result and to lets you know that the amount of current that the blower motor is using is normal.
+This is the correct test result and to lets you know that the amount of current that the blower motor, on your 2.5L Ford Ranger (Mazda B2500) is using is normal.

 CASE 2: The amperage draw is at 40 Amps or more.
 The blower motor is defective and needs to be replace.